nico-bachner/career-guru/README.md

 In order to garner some site appeal, we used Figma to create a rough mockup of the site.
 We used UnDraw, an open-source illustration library, for vector illustrations and Iconify, the Figma plugin, for icons.
 Finally, we used "Coolors", a palette generator, to create a color palette.
 All components of the site and the overall site design were created with the user in mind.

 ## Completion
 We feel our project was a success.
 We also feel that we met our goal of creating a project to aid students exploring career paths.
 CareerGuru effectively brings students together and builds a strong community of passionate students and mentors.
-To achieve this, we create a (almost) fully functional web application with a forum and a functioning basicchat.
+To achieve this, we create an almost fully functional web application with a working forum and a fully functioning chat.
 In the future, we hope to build on the application to make it ready for people to use.

 ## Contact Us
 Feel free to get in touch with one of us if you have any questions or comments!